-After a strong storm swept it away into the sea, a larger replica was requested from the artist and this one was placed on the Malecon (better safe than sorry), it was the first statue of many different ones to later be part of the open-air exhibition along the seaside promenade.
+After a strong storm swept it away into the sea, a larger replica was requested from the artist and this one was placed on the Malecon (better safe than sorry), it was the first statue of many more that would later become part of the open-air gallery along the seaside promenade (malecon).

 The original Seahorse statue at Las Pilitas